autorotink/HomeLab/Configuration.md

 5. Ping Test:
 - On your Windows VM, open Command Prompt and run ping <Kali_IP> (replace <Kali_IP> with the IP address of your Kali Linux VM).
-  -If the ping fails, ensure both VMs have the correct IP configurations and are on the same subnet.
+- If the ping fails, ensure both VMs have the correct IP configurations and are on the same subnet.
+  - I'm pretty sure I did this....

 6. Check Routing Table:
 - On your Windows VM, open Command Prompt and run route print to check the routing table.
 Ensure there is a route to the internal network.
 - On your Kali Linux VM, run route -n to check the routing table.
+  - Didn't get around to this just yet.

+##### Troubleshooting the Network!
+(2)
+OK!
+So I started up my VMs (it's a new day btw), and my Kali machine wasn't working...so I opened it to a snapshot...and then I couldn't change the network settings.
+So I downloaded the extension for VirtualBox, and need to restart my computer...(Because...of course.)

 #### VMWare Demo